 When you rent a car, do you pay for mileage?

-When it comes to renting a vehicle, you do pay for mileage.
+To reserve a car, you must pay for mileage.
 It could be unlimited mileage for a flat charge or a per-mile-driven fee.
-The unlimited mileage comes with a higher rate and best suited for a cross-country holiday.
+The unlimited mileage comes with a higher rate and is best suited for a cross-country holiday.

-On the other hand, you can save some pounds with a per-day mileage cap.
-What is best for you depends on how many miles you plan to cover daily in the car.
-For instance, if you intend to clock 150 miles in a day, you can save some pounds a day by selecting a vehicle with a mileage limit.
+However, you can save some money by pounds with a per-day mileage cap.
+What is best depends on how many miles you plan to cover daily in the car.
+For instance, if you intend to clock 150 miles daily, you can save some pounds by selecting a vehicle with a mileage limit.